 Cara Therapeutics is developing the first peripherally acting kappa opioid receptor agonist (KORA) called CR845.
 CR845 is a potent peripheral kappa opioid receptor agonist with high selectivity over other opioid receptors in the body.
 The degree of kappa receptor selectivity displayed by CR845 ranks as best-in-class compared to all other previously developed compounds for this therapeutic target.
 Moreover, CR845 displayed no significant affinity for any other non-opioid known receptors.

-CR845 exhibits potent analgesic, anti-inflammatory and anti-pruritic (anti-itch) properties in both human and animals.
+CR845 exhibits potent analgesic, anti-pruritic (anti-itch) and anti-inflammatory properties in both human and animals.
 Since CR845 is intrinsically poor at penetrating the blood-brain barrier, it has shown to produce little to no CNS-mediated side effects that one sees with traditional CNS-acting mu opioids like nausea/vomiting, sedation, respiratory depression, abuse, addiction or euphoria.

 Dr. Derek Chalmers CEO Cara Therapeutics

 CR845 has been formulated both as an IV and oral formulation and it has been studied for both pain and pruritus (itch).
 IV CR845 was also studied in a Phase 2 trial for uremic pruritus, a severe itch that develops in upwards of 60-70% of dialysis patients.
 The study was a double-blind, randomized, placebo-controlled trial designed to evaluate the efficacy of I.V.
 CR845 (1.0 mcg/kg) compared to placebo in reducing the intensity of itch in dialysis patients over a two-week dosing period.